fatmakahveci/fatmakahveci.com-sources/content/coding note/aws.md

 ##### 2.2.1.
 Use

-- You can run commands to:
-  - install software
-  - add storage
-  - copy and organize files, etc.
+- You can run commands to install software, add storage, copy and organize files, etc.

 #### 2.2.2.
 Pricing